Decateron/iron-interval-behavior/README.md

 iron-interval-behavior
 ==========

-`Polymer.IronIntervalBehavior` provides the behavior for an interval with a minimum and maximum value.
+`Polymer.IronIntervalBehavior` provides the behavior for an interval within a minimum to maximum range.